Negotiate demands of our members to stall breakdown of services, JOHESU/AHPA tells Sanwo-Olu

 “Granting autonomy to all Healthcare professionals in all Health facilities in Lagos State to pave way for global best practice.

-The letter further reads in parts, “We bring Your Excellency glad tidings and special new year felicitations from the National Secretariat of the JOHESU/AHPA.
+The letter further reads in part, “We bring Your Excellency glad tidings and special new year felicitations from the National Secretariat of the JOHESU/AHPA.

 “The JOHESU/AHPA is forced to reach out once again to your Excellency, especially because we observe that your esteemed office did not acknowledge, respond or expedite action on our pleas to redress the anomalies associated with the conditions of service of our members in the Pharmacy and Medical Laboratory service professions which were conveyed twice in 2022.